Startup Definitions

 WasteHuman activity that brings no value.

-Waterfall MethodologyA sequential design process, often used in software development, where progress flows downwards.
+Waterfall MethodologyA sequential design process, often used in software development.

 Website PageviewsThe number of times a web page is viewed by visitors.